 I wasn’t young and inexperienced when I took those vows.
 I knew what I was doing – or so I thought – anticipating a life with the man I loved at my side.
 I would be a married woman, part of a couple, and welcomed into a new family.

 And of course, I would still be “me.”

 I expected ups and downs with a man I thought to be equally committed, who would weather everything with me and with our sons, just as I intended to weather everything with him.

 Sadly, some storms are not weathered.

-There are a hundred reasons a marriage will work, or perhaps only a few important ones.
-There are a hundred reasons a marriage will break, or perhaps only a few important ones.
+There are a hundred reasons a marriage will work, or perhaps, just a few important ones.
+There are a hundred reasons a marriage will break, or perhaps, just a few important ones.

 Same Sex Marriage: Thoughts

-As a woman who once lived with a man, committed but not married, and as a woman who was married and is now divorced – I consider my own feelings on gay marriage – and divorce – at Huffington Post.
+As a woman who once lived with a man, committed but not married, and as a woman who was married and is now divorced – I also hope that the happy marriages that result will be many, and the divorces, few.

 Incidentally, I am not against divorce any more than I am against marriage.
 If anything, I understand all too well the desire for both, and the need for both.
 Yet in the act of accepting and giving a ring, of standing in front of a judge or clergyman, in doing so with family and friends, in the deliberate undertaking of a legal and public commitment to wed – we move beyond a state of civil union.